 Architectural Foundations

-Every compliance framework in this section maps back to the same technical properties:
+Here’s what connects them all: every compliance framework in this section maps back to the same technical foundation.

 - Encryption at rest: Every repository is LUKS2 AES-256 encrypted.
 Credentials are stored only in the operator’s local config, never on the server.